xarmar/conference-track-management/ThoughtProcess.md

 It's obvious that there will be a unique 'Conference' that will hold multiple 'Tracks' and each track will hold in their morning or afternoon sessions some talks.

-To do this, the 'Conference' parent will have a counter and it will increment whenever a new 'Track' is created, passing that number as props to the 'Track'.
+To do this, the 'Conference' parent will have a counter and it will increment whenever a new 'Track' is created, passing that number to the 'Track'.

 The 'Conference' Component will have to run a loop that creates new 'Tracks' when talks don't fit in the current track.